zberglun/Flour-Survey-Data/README.md

 # Flour-Survey-Models
 ## Note: The data for this model is a privately owned dataset and not avialable for parties outside of the original owners and Purdue University.
 Do note a current project is in the works for an original publication.
-If you are a researcher who wishes to collaborate on a project with this data or view the data after this publication (est. May 2024 for publication).
+If you are a researcher who wishes to collaborate on a project with this data or view the data after this publication (est. June 2024 for publication).
 Please email yfengchi@purdue.edu.
 ### Model List
 - Recall Heard (Consumer has heard of flour recalls)
 - Behavior Score (Overall score for proper food safety practices)